awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_Ruby.container.md

 If you use RubyGems, you can [include a `Gemfile` file](ruby-platform-gemfile.md) in your source bundle to install packages during deployment\.

 Settings applied in the AWS Management Console override the same settings in configuration files, if they exist\.
 This lets you have default settings in configuration files, and override them with environment\-specific settings in the console\.
-For more information about precedence, and other methods of changing settings, see [Configuration Options](command-options.md)\.
+For more information about precedence, and other methods of changing settings, see [Configuration options](command-options.md)\.

-## Configuring Your Ruby Environment<a name="create-deploy_Ruby.container.CON"></a>
+## Configuring your Ruby environment<a name="create-deploy_Ruby.container.CON"></a>

 You can use the Elastic Beanstalk console to enable log rotation to Amazon S3 and configure variables that your application can read from the environment\.